samoswald270800-spec/INTERVIEWWHISPERER-BY-SAM/ENV_SETUP.md

 1. Copy these variables to your `.env` file locally
 2. On Render/Railway, add them in the Environment Variables section
+3. Run the SQL schema in Supabase: `supabase/schema.sql`
-3. Restart your service after adding new variables
+4. Restart your service after adding new variables